uccser/cs-field-guide/text/en/chapters/data-representation.md

 A logical way is to use 3 binary numbers that represent the amount of each of red, green, and blue in the pixel.
 In order to do this, convert the amount of each primary colour needed to an 8 bit binary number, and then put the 3 binary numbers side by side to give 24 bits.

 Because consistency is important in order for a computer to make sense of the bit pattern, we normally adopt the convention that the binary number for red should be put first, followed by green, and then finally blue.
-The only reason that red has to go first is because that most systems assume is being used.
+The only reason we put red first is because that is the convention that most systems assume is being used.
 If everybody had agreed that green should be first, then it would have been green first.

 For example, suppose you have the colour that has red = 145, green = 50, and blue = 123 that you would like to represent with bits.
 If you put these values into the interactive, you will get the colour below.